scratchfoundation/scratch-www/README.md

 We use npm (Node Package Manager) to maintain and update packages required to build the site.

 ### Update Packages
-When making changes it's important to make sure that all of the node packages are up to date.
-Some changes in the code are needed because of package updates, so make sure you do this.
+It's important to make sure that all of the dependencies are up to date because the scratch-www code only works with specific versions of the dependencies.
 You can update the packages by running this command:

 ```bash
 npm install